Built on EPA water data

 HAA9 is a broader measure of nine haloacetic-acid disinfection byproducts, of which only five are federally regulated.
 They form the same way as HAA5 - chlorine reacting with organic matter - and carry similar long-term cancer-risk concerns.
 The wider HAA9 group captures byproducts the federal standard does not.

-The guideline vs. the legal limit
+The health-based goal vs. the legal limit

 0.06 ppb